suchetamahato2001/Data-Analysis-with-Python/README.md

-In this project, I Improved customer experience, and increased revenue by analyzing diwali sales data.
-Here I Performed exploratory data analysis (EDA) using Pandas, Matplotlib, and Seaborn libraries.
+In this project, I Performed exploratory data analysis (EDA) using Pandas, Matplotlib, and Seaborn libraries.